aws-amplify/docs/docs/lib/analytics/fragments/js/getting-started.md

 Amplify.configure(awsconfig);
 ```

 User session data is automatically collected unless you disabled analytics.
-To see the results visit the [Amazon Pinpoint console](https://console.aws.amazon.com/pinpoint/home/).
+To see the results visit the [AWS Pinpoint console](https://console.aws.amazon.com/pinpoint/home/).

 ## Recording an event